valbok/QtAVPlayer/README.md

 Free Qt Media Player based on FFmpeg.
 Requires QtMultimedia 6.0 with Qt Rendering Hardware Interface support.

-Currently implemented:
-* Software decoding everywhere.
+Currently implemented software decoding everywhere and following hardware accelerations:
-* VAAPI decoding for Linux: DRM with EGL or X11 with GLX.
+* VA-API decoding for Linux: DRM with EGL or X11 with GLX.
 * Video Toolbox for macOS and iOS.
 * D3D11 for Windows.
 * MediaCodec for Android.